 We provide safe, sustainable, cost-effective heating and cooling services.
 We supply steam to buildings.
 Operate and maintain heating, ventilating, and air conditioning (HVAC) systems.
 Operate and maintain generators.
 We purchase fuels and electricity while maintaining cost control.
 And we conserve energy.

-The Central Heating Plant generates and delivers steam to each main campus building for space heating, cooking, and domestic hot water.
+The Central Energy Plant generates and delivers steam to each main campus building for space heating, cooking, and domestic hot water.

 - Total steam capacity: 130,000 lbs. per hour at 80 psig